18 Best Aviation Colleges in 2025

 Ready to find the best aviation colleges for you?
 The good news is there are as many types of colleges with aviation programs as there are airplanes in the sky.
 Read on to see which of these high-quality programs will be the best fit for your own needs and goals.

 Note: The criteria considered in compiling this list included peer reputation, unique programs/opportunities, and career connections/outcomes data.
 As with all rankings, we advise not to place too much emphasis on whether a school was listed at #4, #6, or #12.
-The better way to use this list would be as a launching off point to further explore each of the 15 schools that all have phenomenal aviation programs to see which best suit your unique needs.
+The better way to use this list would be as a launching point to further explore each of the 15 schools—which all have phenomenal aviation programs—to see which best suits your unique needs.

 1) Purdue University